By: Natasha Mashanovich, Senior Data Scientist at World Programming, UK

 |Independent variables||Mixture of nominal, ordinal and interval data, such as aggregated values, flags, ratios, time and date values|

 |Dependent variable||Default status (1 or 0)|

 |Observation window||Historical credit bureau customer information over the period of three years|

 |Performance window||One year|

 Table 1.
 Model Design Components

 "The more, the merrier" – As part of data understanding step, any external and internal data sources should provide both quantity and quality.
-Data utilised must be relevant, accurate, timely, consistent and complete, while being of sufficient and diverse volume to provide a useful result in analysis.
+Data utilized must be relevant, accurate, timely, consistent and complete, while being of sufficient and diverse volume to provide a useful result in analysis.
 For application scorecards where there is limited amount of internal data, external data has prevalence.
-In contrast, behaviour scorecards utilise more of the internal data, and are typically superior in terms of predictive power.
+In contrast, behavior scorecards utilize more of the internal data, and are typically superior in terms of predictive power.
 The common data sources that would be required for customer verification, fraud detection or credit grant are outlined below.